How to Clean Solar Panels Yourself: Save Money in 2023

 Safety First: Be Sure to Take the Necessary Safety Precautions

 • Shut the solar panel system off: Before cleaning, turn off the solar panel system.
-This prevents electric shock during cleaning.
+This prevents electric shocks during cleaning.

 • Wear the proper safety equipment: Wear gloves and non-slip shoes for safety.
-Gloves and gloves protect your hands while cleaning the panels.
+Gloves protect your hands while cleaning the panels.

 • Utilize a solid ladder: Rooftop solar panels need sturdy ladders.
 Stabilize the ladder.
-Help for your height phobia.
+Help with your height phobia.

 • Watch out for slippery surfaces: Roof solar panels can become slippery when wet or soapy.
 Extra precautions prevent falls.